ReviewEdge/ouch/README.md

 * Example input:
     - gas 65.23
     - 1.23 g
-* To get totals, just send total (or "tot" for short) + the name of the category, or no category to see your overall total
+* To get weekly totals, just send total (or "tot" for short) + the name of the category, or no category to see your overall total

     examples:
     - tot gas